Upgrading to a new tablet means that you might want to sell your old device to someone else – or even give it away.

 To encrypt your data, go to the Settings menu by swiping down your screen and tapping the cog.

 Find Security in the menu and tap Encrypt device.

 On most devices you’ll need to make sure the battery is about 80% charged to carry out an encryption.

-A warning will appear stating that the encryption will take about an hour, and that your tablet must stay plugged in to a power source throughout.
+A warning will appear telling you that the encryption will take about an hour, and that your tablet must stay plugged in to a power source throughout.

 When you’re ready, hit the Encrypt device button.

 It will ask for your password – if you haven’t already set one, it will ask you to do so.

 Hit the final Encrypt Device button and wait for it to complete without interrupting.

 Factory data reset restores your tablet to how it was when you first bought it, clearing all your files and settings.